vladimirkanchev/haystack-train-rag/README.md

 python main.py
 ```

-or

 6. Run the following script to ask a simple question about one of the seven wonders from the ancient world:
 '''
 python app.py
 '''

-This will start the local fastapi server, which you can access it through writing localhost:8001 and finally, you can enter your question through a simple user interface (UI):
+This will start the local fastapi server, which you can access it through *localhost:8001* and finally, you can enter your question through a simple user interface (UI):

 <div align="center">
   <img src="/_media/ui_fastapi_rag.jpg" width="700" height="450">